/ seo-tools / Best Free SEO Tools in 2026

 For a blog or small business site with under 500 pages, the free version covers everything.
 You can export all the data to spreadsheets for further analysis.
 The tool runs locally on your machine, so there are no cloud limitations or API calls.

-The paid version ($259/year) removes the URL limit and adds JavaScript rendering, custom extraction, and integrations.
+The paid license (£199 per year, roughly $199 USD) removes the 500-URL crawl cap and adds JavaScript rendering, custom extraction, scheduled crawls, and integrations.
 But if your site is under 500 pages, you may never need to upgrade.

 4. Ahrefs Webmaster Tools